WebAssembly/esm-integration/proposals/esm-integration/README.md

 ### Unify WebAssembly Tooling Implementations

 The need for WebAssembly modules integrated with the ES module graph has been broadly identified by JavaScript tools.
-For example, support for WebAssembly modules has been implemented in ([webpack](https://webpack.js.org/configuration/module/#ruletype), a [Rollup plugin](https://github.com/rollup/plugins/tree/master/packages/wasm) and [Parcel](https://en.parceljs.org/webAssembly.html).
+For example, support for WebAssembly modules has been implemented in [webpack](https://webpack.js.org/configuration/module/#ruletype), a [Rollup plugin](https://github.com/rollup/plugins/tree/master/packages/wasm) and [Parcel](https://en.parceljs.org/webAssembly.html).

 By standardizing the integration, tools can support building WebAssembly applications providing ergonomic workflows that work with static analysis for working with Wasm on JavaScript platforms in a unified way.

-Node.js has implemented this proposal behind a flag (https://nodejs.org/docs/latest/api/esm.html#wasm-modules, pending source phase supports), while [ES Module Shims](https://github.com/guybedford/es-module-shims#wasm-modules) provides a full browser polyfill.
+For server runtimes, [Deno has implemented](https://deno.com/blog/v2.1#first-class-wasm-support) this proposal and [Node.js' implementation is behind a flag](https://nodejs.org/docs/latest/api/esm.html#wasm-modules) (both pending source phase supports), while [ES Module Shims](https://github.com/guybedford/es-module-shims#wasm-modules) provides a full browser polyfill.

 ## Implementation